JiuyangDong/AHDMIL/README.md

     --num_moe 2 --LIPN_ema 0.2 --attn_ratio 0.4
 ```

+🔁 **Pretrained Backbone from Previous Work**

+This project uses the pretrained DMIN model from our CVPR 2024 work.
+You can download the weights from [old project link].
+After downloading, please place the model file according to the `pretrain_dir` path specified in the script.

 © 2025 Dong Jiuyang.
 This code is released under the GPLv3 license and is intended for non-commercial academic research only.